Maintaining the stem cell niche in multicellular models of epithelia: The model

-It would be feasible to use an alternative function of $\phi$ to the linear function shown here, however for any reasonable increasing function of $\phi$ qualitatively similar results are expected.
+We have explicitly defined a function of $\phi$ to account for the case when the differentiated cell drops below the proliferative cell.
+The use of a function that is independent of the length of $\mathbf{s}_{ij}$ is because a 2--3~orders of magnitude variation of $\mathbf{s}_{ij}$ over the mitotic time period results in 2--3~orders of magnitude variation in the determined force and hence issues with numerical stability.
+It would be feasible to use an alternative function of $\phi$ (explicitly or otherwise) to the linear function shown here that produces similar behaviours, however for any reasonable increasing function of $\phi$ qualitatively similar results are expected.

-The force is applied in a direction normal to the separation vector of the two cells and towards the desired vertical direction in the plane of the separation vector and the desired vertical direction at each time step.
+The force is applied, to the differentiated daughter only, in a direction normal to the separation vector of the two cells and towards the desired vertical direction in the plane of the separation vector and the desired vertical direction at each time step.
 This is defined mathematically as:

-where $\mathbf{s}_{ij}$ is the unit vector between daughter cells $i$ and $j$, and $\mathbf{k}$ is the vertical unit vector, representing the desired division direction.
-The angle $\phi$ is consequently bounded by $[0,\pi]$, with $\pi$ being the highly unlikely case that the differentiated cell is pushed vertically below the stem cell.
+where $\mathbf{s}_{ij}$ is the unit vector between daughter cells $i$ and $j$, and $\mathbf{k}$ is the vertical unit vector, representing the desired division direction, noting that ${\mathbf{\hat{n}}\times\mathbf{s}_{ij}=0}$.
+The angle $\phi$ is consequently bounded by $[0,\pi]$, with $\pi$ being the highly unlikely case that the differentiated cell is pushed vertically below the proliferative cell.